mayankk2308/mkdatadetector/README.md

 Currently in the _**design phase**_.

-# Purpose
+## Purpose

-While **Apple's** `NSDataDetector` is useful for extracting useful information from natural language text, I find it cumbersome to use and a little difficult to adopt.
-To circumvent this issue, I am developing an encapsulating framework called `MKDataDetector` to streamline the original API and simplify its usage and application.
+While **Apple's** `NSDataDetector` is useful for extracting useful information from natural language text, it can be cumbersome to use and a little difficult to adopt.
+To circumvent this issue, we are developing an encapsulating framework called `MKDataDetector` to streamline the original API and simplify its usage and application.

-# Usage
+## Usage

 To keep things simple, `MKDataDetector` is packaged alongside a convenient enumeration called `ResultType` to extract and modify specific types of information from given text.
 You can extract data of the following types: